qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/write_api_documentation.rst

 @signature:
 -----------

 sometimes the API documentation generator is not able to extract the method signature from the source code.
-This is for example the case, when the method is defined using ``variants`` of if the method is assigned from a method constant like ``qx.lang.Function.returnTrue``.
+This is for example the case, when the method is defined using ``environment`` of if the method is assigned from a method constant like ``qx.lang.Function.returnTrue``.

 In these cases the method signature can be declared inside the documentation comment using the @signature attribute.